pvegdahl/python-tdd-book/README.md

   $ fab -f deploy_tools/fabfile.py deploy:host=username@your.web.address

 The necessary requirements for running the server are in requirements.txt.
 Other libraries that are necessary for testing or useful for local development are in dev-requirements.txt.

+To run the functional_tests, you'll need to install geckodriver.